-The board of directors may, by resolution adopted by a majority of the authorized number of directors, designate one or more committees, including an executive committee, each consisting of two or more directors, to serve at the pleasure of the board.
-The board may designate one or more directors as alternate members of any committee, who may replace any absent member at any meeting of the committee.
+The board of directors may, by resolution adopted by the board of directors, designate one or more committees, including an executive committee, each consisting of two or more directors, to serve at the pleasure of the board.
+The board may designate one or more directors as alternate members of any

+Exhibit 3(ii) Page 12 of 23 committee, who may replace any absent member at any meeting of the committee.
 Any such committee, to the extent provided in the resolution of the board, shall have all the authority of the board, except with respect to: